No Booking For Osteria Francescana? Here The Alternatives

 What is aceto balsamico tradizionale di Modena?

-What is the difference in taste between 12 years, 24 years old traditional balsamic vinegar of Modena?
+What is the difference in taste between 12-year and 24-year traditional balsamic vinegar of Modena?

 10 Reasons To Visit Modena And Your Questions Answered.